 Lord lead me to where I have not yet been,

 to the people I have not yet met

 and to love as you have always loved.

-Joel is a writer, broadcaster, coach and public speaker.
-He has over 30 years in Christian leadership as director of Micah Challenge, a global advocacy campaign, general director of the Evangelical Alliance UK, and a wide range of community engagements in church and government.
+Joel was a writer, broadcaster, coach and public speaker.
+He was over 30 years in Christian leadership as director of Micah Challenge, a global advocacy campaign, general director of the Evangelical Alliance UK, and a wide range of community engagements in church and government.

-At time of writing Joel is an honorary canon at St Paul's Cathedral, and visiting fellow with St John's College Durham, where he is completing a doctoral programme.
+At time of writing Joel was an honorary canon at St Paul's Cathedral, and visiting fellow with St John's College Durham, where he was completing a doctoral programme.

 We are so grateful to Joel for his friendship with Christian Aid and faithful service to God.
 May he rest in peace and rise in glory.

 Published on 18 July 2021